-- 2. A media sensitization workshop on VAWG reporting, which included the development of standards for ethical and gendersensitive reporting. - b) The UNCT has contributed collaboratively to at least one joint advocacy campaign on GEWE during the past year.
+b) The UNCT has contributed collaboratively to at least one joint advocacy campaign on GEEW during the past year.
 Met

 The assessment team identified several examples of joint advocacy taking place over the past year, again primarily in the context of the Spotlight Joint Programme.
-This included joint UNDP, UNICEF & UNFPA support for the development and implementation of a costed national social and behaviour change communication strategy.
-The focus of which was on promoting change in knowledge, attitudes, norms, and practices to bring an end to family violence.
+These include: